 HOW TO APPLY

-Black shading can require up to 30 minutes in total, so make sure to plan your capture accordingly.
-This amount of time is necessary in part because of the uniquely high sensor read-out speed.
+The entire black shading process can require up to 20 minutes, so make sure to plan your shoot accordingly.
+This amount of time is necessary in part because of the uniquely high sensor read-out speed, but may also vary depending on camera model and firmware version.
 Once ready, use the following steps:

 Prepare the Camera.
 First, insert a formatted blank media into the camera, which will be used to store temporary calibration data during the process.
 Second, ensure that the camera is plugged in or has sufficient battery charge to remain powered on throughout the process.
 Finally, make sure your camera’s shutter speed is set to what you will want for black shading.

 Block All Light.
 Remove the lens and apply a sensor cap.
 If you’re outside, envelop the camera with an opaque cover.
 If you’re inside (much better), place the camera in a dark room.